-Acceptance into any course and/or seminar may be limited on the basis of available space.
-Registration and tuition fees, when stipulated, are payable at the time of registration and are non-refundable.
-In the event the college cancels any program, registration fees and tuition will be refunded.
+Acceptance into any course and/or program is subject to availability.
+Some programs may be limited to participants who have specific degrees or licenses or who have completed prerequisite courses.
+Registration and tuition fees, when stipulated, are payable at the time of preregistration or registration and are not refundable for non-attendance; however, should the college find it necessary to cancel any program, registration fees or tuition will be refunded.